To see your errors, open the Error Reporting page in the Cloud Platform Console. A list of the most frequently occurring errors is displayed:

 |Status||The HTTP status code returned with this error.|

 You can use the Filter errors text field to filter the list of displayed errors.
-This field supports text matching on the error message and exception stack, as well as filtering by the following attributes:
+This field performs a text match on the error message, the exception stack, and the following attributes:

-- report location (i.e. location where the error was logged)
+- Report location (i.e., the location where the error was logged)